Successes in Adolescent Health:

 Tools and Techniques to Support Pregnant and Parenting Young People in Breastfeeding

-“Successes in Adolescent Health: Tools and Techniques to Support Pregnant and Parenting Young People in Breastfeeding” was an education and training event held in August, 2016, to serve pregnant and parenting young people.
+“Successes in Adolescent Health: Tools and Techniques to Support Pregnant and Parenting Young People in Breastfeeding” was an education and training event held in August, 2016, that engaged health and social service professionals who serve pregnant and parenting young people.
+This webpage features presentation recordings and slides and an array of other materials based on information presented and discussions held throughout the event.

 The goal of this education and training event was to: